Genetic Counselor

 As a collaboration between the School of Arts and Sciences and the School of Graduate Studies, students are trained to help patients make decisions when faced with challenging genetic test results.
 The program boasts intense classroom learning, varied clinical rotations, and a required master’s thesis project.

-Students need to complete prerequisite courses in genetics, statistics, and biochemistry prior to applying for admission.
+Students must complete prerequisite courses in genetics, statistics, and biochemistry before applying for admission.
 Job shadowing and previous counseling experience increase the chances of being admitted.

 University of Arizona – College of Medicine